-Altius owns a 4% net smelter royalty, in addition to a tonnage royalty, covering the 777 Mine and the 777 North expansion, which are located in the Flin Flon mining district, Manitoba, Canada and are operated by Hudbay Minerals Inc. The 777 Mine is an underground mining operation that commenced commercial production in 2004 and has an expected mine life of 2021 based on current reserves.
+Altius owns a 4% net smelter royalty, in addition to a tonnage royalty, covering the 777 Mine and the 777 North expansion, which are located in the Flin Flon mining district, Manitoba, Canada and are operated by Hudbay Minerals Inc. The 777 Mine is an underground mining operation that commenced commercial production in 2004 and has an expected mine life of early to mid 2022 based on current reserves and publicly announced information by the operator.
 The mine is a low-cost producer of copper, zinc, gold and silver.